lucystevens/Proton/README.md

 ### Injection into objects

 Dependency Injection with Proton is designed to be as simple and straightfoward as possible.
-There are three ways to inject a dependency into an object or class;
+There are four ways to inject a dependency into an object or class;

 #### Static Injection
 Simply annotate a static field within a class with `@Inject` and the dependency will be injected when `Injector` is initialised.